dahlia-lib/spec/README.md

 Versioning for Documents).

-## Specification-compliant repos
+## Specification-compliant projects

 *None yet.*

-If you have a repo that implements the Dahlia library specification:
+If you have a project that implements the Dahlia library specification:
 * feel free to open an issue/PR to add your repo to the list above (and if you'd like, transfer it to the `dahlia-lib` organization),
 * consider adding the Dahlia specification badge to your project's README: